International-Data-Spaces-Association/Building-Blocks-Catalog/data-models-and-formats.md

 This building block establishes a common format for data model specifications and serialization  of data in data exchange payloads.
 Combined with the Data Exchange APIs building block, this ensures full interoperability among participants.

 ## Role and Scope
-Facilitates a common format for data model specifications and representation of data.
+It facilitates a common format for data model specifications and representation of data.

 ## Features
 ### DSBA - CTO architecture coherence